rahulpandita/nextjs-sample/README.md

 # Next.js Fast Refresh Demo App

-A smaple app demonstrating the Fast Refresh feature of Next.js
+A sample app demonstrating the Fast Refresh feature of Next.js

 To run this application: